 If you've been accused of a serious crime, your chances of success may depend on your lawyer's ability to effectively navigate through the criminal justice system.
-The following is an overview of that system, along with answers to some of the most frequently asked questions.
+The following is an overview of that system, along with answers to some of the most frequently asked criminal law questions.

 Q: Should I talk to the police?